Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Experiment

-\textbf{OOD-game Generalization.} Table~\ref{tab:ood_generalization_cross} shows OOD-game generalization performance of Llama-3.2-1B/3B models.
-Despite being trained exclusively on trajectories from different games, the performance of these models on \textit{Super Mario} and \textit{2048} improves significantly.
-This suggests that fine-tuning on trajectories shaped by reflection and planning enables models to learn transferable decision-making routines, as the underlying capabilities required for these behaviors are shared across games, even when the games themselves differ.
-Specifically, the improvement in \textit{2048} likely benefits from its structural similarity to \textit{Baba Is You}, a training game that also uses a 2D grid layout and discrete directional actions (up, down, left, right), which may have facilitated generalization.
+\paragraph{OOD-game Generalization.} Similarly, despite being trained exclusively on trajectories from different games, fine-tuned models perform significantly better on OOD games like \textit{Super Mario} and \textit{2048}.
+This suggests that fine-tuning on trajectories shaped by reflection and planning enables models to learn transferable decision-making routines, as the underlying capabilities required for these behaviors are shared across games.
+Specifically, the improvement in \textit{2048} likely benefits from its structural similarity to \textit{Baba Is You}, a training game that also uses 2D grid layout and discrete move actions (up, down, left, right).
+More fine-tuning analysis with varying OOD gaps are in Appendix~\ref{appendix:ood_gap}.